-Before making an application it’s really important that you first find out if your organisation is eligible and understand our funding principles.
-Click on the links below to find out more.
+Before making an application it’s really important you find out if your organisation is eligible and understand our funding principles.

-All grant applicants will be contacted within three months of the application closing deadline with feedback, and follow up conversations if requested.
+All grant applicants will be contacted within three months of the application closing date, with feedback and follow up conversations, if requested.

-Successful applicants will be invited to attend a special summer event to formally recieve your grant.
+Successful applicants will be invited to attend a special summer celebration event to formally receive their grant.

 Projects that deepen the awareness of Catholic Social Teaching and Catholic Social Thought to better equip people to take on leadership roles in tackling poverty, exclusion, economic inequality and environmental concerns in their communities.